chenxie95/dockerfiles/Readme.md

 ## Create Azure VM

-In Azure Portal, create VM machine with NVidia supported image, such as NVIDIA Image for AI using GPUs, with latest Nvidia driver.
+In Azure Portal, create VM machine with NVdia supported image, such as NVIDIA Image for AI using GPUs, with latest Nvidia driver.
 By default, the docker, and a relatively new CUDA driver is installed, e.g. cuda11.0.